 Summer seasonal employment is a great opportunity for college students to develop skills, make some extra cash, and gain experience in the working world.
 Trying out different temporary summer jobs helps give college students an idea of what they like and where their strengths are.
 If you haven’t started applying for summer seasonal jobs yet, get going now.
 That way once your school semester ends you can transition right into gainful employment.

 If you aren’t sure where to start in your search for summer seasonal jobs, try focusing on positions that give you people skills, since this will help you with most of the jobs in your future career.
 You can also look for jobs that will help you develop other skills that can be applied to many jobs in the working world.
-These include phone skills, computer skills, patience, attention to detail and patience.
+These include phone skills, computer skills, patience and attention to detail.
 To further help you in your job search, here are some of the hottest summer seasonal jobs for college students in 2017:

 1) Customer Service Associate